kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 # Chapter Eleven - Stories
 **Period: Present Day … Year: 1988 … Location: URANUS**

 A utilitarian breakroom, dimly lit and acoustically sterile, rests on the 437th sublevel of **The Pillar**, the vast vertical military-industrial complex of **URANUS**.
 The walls are matte, synthetic steel.
 The air is stale, processed, and pressurized for endurance rather than comfort.
-A man sits in half-silence—security contractor by trade, conditioned for both frontline chaos and bureaucratic inertia.

 One of them, a grizzled captain in his forties with a receding hairline and acid-pocked skin, activates the embedded reckoner interface beside the meal dispenser.